-At this stage in design the noise levels produced by the development on itself, and its surroundings could not be quantitatively assessed.
-However, the effect on both the building itself and its surroundings is expected to be feasible to meet the applicable criteria.
+At this stage in design the noise levels produced by the development on itself could not be quantitatively assessed However, the effect on the building itself is expected to be feasible to meet the applicable criteria.
 We recommend that the building design is evaluated prior to building permit to ensure that the acoustical design is adequately implemented in order to meet the applicable criteria.